sagemath/trac_to_gh/Issue 595.md

 # Issue 595: get lie to build on all standard machines -- specific problems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/595

 Original creator: was